 Article 24 further provides for the Subsidies Committee to elect experts to the PGE, with one of the five experts being replaced every year.
 The election to replace an expert whose term has expired is normally taken by the Subsidies Committee during its regular spring meeting in the year following the expiration.
 At the beginning of 2017, the members of the Permanent Group of Experts were: Mr. Welber Barral (Brazil), Mr. Chris Parlin (United States), Mr. Subash Pillai (Malaysia); Mr. Ichiro Araki (Japan), and Ms. Luz Elena Reyes de la Torre (Mexico).
 In the spring of 2017, the term of Mr. Barral expired.
 However, the Subsidies Committee was unable to agree on a replacement, so his position remained open.
-Therefore, at the end of 2017, the four members of the PGE were: Mr. Chris Parlin (until 2018), Mr. Subash Pillai (until 2019), Mr. Ichiro Araki (until 2020), and Ms. Luz Elena Reyes de la Torre (2021).
+The term of Mr. Chris Parlin expired in 2018.
+During 2018, the Committee was unable to reach consensus for any of the open positions.
+Therefore, at the end of 2018, the members of the PGE were: Mr. Subash Pillai (until 2019), Mr. Ichiro Araki (until 2020), and Ms. Luz Elena Reyes de la Torre (2021).